A Beginner's Guide To Artist Alley: What To Bring

 We suggest having a minimum of 2 art portfolio books available on your table display for each convention.
+If you dont have enough room to display 2 books on the table, keep one behind the table to bring out if the table display is occupied.
 This allows you to cater to more customers who may be interested in looking through your artwork.
 If you see someone looking at your artwork from afar, you can gesture them over to flip through your art portfolio to see even more prints.
 It's a great conversation starter and gives customers something to do while they're at your booth.

 If you're having a difficult time starting conversations, check out this post about how to talk to customers at artist alley!